derekdstratton/subtle-fer/README.md

 and label subtle FER data. `videos.py` has functions for downloading and playing videos. `segments.py` uses OpenFace's AU detection to predict time segments where an expression occurs in a video.
 `labeling.py` is a GUI that takes a video and useful time segments, and lets the user label which subtle expression matches the clip.

 ## Requirements

 * unix
+* python 3
 * some python packages, depending on the module

 `segments.py`: